dukundejeanne/delani_studio/README.md

 # delani_studio
-### The website with it portfolio. show the Delani Studio, 26 july 2019.
+### The website of Delani studio. show the Delani Studio, 26 july 2019.
 ### By Dukunde Marie Jeanne
 ## Description
 this website show our product, services and project that we have done for our customer by creating develope their project they need